cloudfoundry-incubator/kubo-deployment/CONTRIBUTING.md

 If you want to start fresh, it is possible to tear down the service by running `bosh -e <KUBO_ENV> -d <CLUSTER_DEPLOYMENT_NAME> delete-deployment`.
 You can then destroy the BOSH director using the `bin/destroy_bosh` command.

+### Conformance tests

+Follow the steps below to test your cluster against the [certified Kubernetes](https://github.com/cncf/k8s-conformance) conformance tests.
+The instructions differ from the official kubernetes instructions and allow the tests to be run in parallel.
+In order to submit to the Certified Kubernetes programme, you will have to follow the official instructions.

+#### Prerequisites

+Ensure you have a CFCR cluster and a Kubeconfig file.
+The following instructions assume your Kubeconfig file is located at `${HOME}/.kube/config`.

+#### Running the conformance tests

+1. `docker run -it --rm --mount type=bind,source="${HOME}/.kube/config",target="/kubeconfig" pcfkubo/conformance:stable /bin/bash`
+1. `ginkgo -p -progress -focus  "\[Conformance\]" -skip "\[Serial\]" /e2e.test`
+1. `ginkgo -focus="\[Serial\].*\[Conformance\]" /e2e.test`